What the experts say:

 About 92 percent of ransomware is delivered through email, according to Verizon, and users at small businesses receive an average of nine malicious emails per month.
 Indeed, ransomware attacks are now the fastest growing malware threats with more than 4,000 is this 4,000-0 right? attacks occurring daily since January 2016, according to the U.S. Small Business Administration.

-In 2019, consider some simple steps to stay ahead of ransomware.
+This year, consider some simple steps to stay ahead of ransomware.
 These should include sponsoring security awareness training for employees (to keep them from opening emails they shouldn’t), keeping your antivirus and security patches up-to-date and using hardware with built-in security features.

 2. Phishing gets more devious